YawLighthouse/UMG-Slate-Compendium/README.md

 but at that point you’re probably fighting with it rather than working with it and saving time having to manage both the game you’re building and your custom focusing system).

 User Focus is tracked by the **Slate Application** using an integer index for each **Slate User** and the widget focus path for which **Slate Widget** that user is currently focusing on, these are the local users on this application to account for split screen players.
+Focus will persist between level/map travel so its good practice to reset it by sending focus back to the game's viewport.

 Unreal Engine’s focusing system is built from 4 key elements:
 - **Slate Application**: This handles tracking which widget is currently in focus(including notifying when focus is changed) and for telling the focusing system that an input was pressed.